cuny-academic-commons/commons-in-a-box/readme.txt

 == Changelog ==

 = 1.0.14 =
+* Compatibility with WordPress 4.7 and BuddyPress 2.7
-* Updated plugins: bbPress 2.5.12
+* Updated plugins: bbPress 2.5.12, BuddyPress 2.7.3

 = 1.0.13 =
 * Compatibility with WordPress 4.6 and BuddyPress 2.6